 Written by Freya Hughes

-Never stop marketing.
-The best firms are constantly drip-feeding their branding into their clients’ and prospective clients’ subconsciouses.
-For example, some of our partners have white labelled the FUTRLI platform, so every time their clients check in with their figures, they’re being shown that firm’s branding.
-Reinforcing your brand is something you must do, or you may get forgotten and fall by the wayside.
+The best firms are constantly drip-feeding their branding into their clients’ (and prospective clients’) subconsciouses.
+Some of our partners have white labelled the FUTRLI platform, so every time their clients check in with their figures, they’re being shown that firm’s branding.
+It’s a great way to get your firm noticed – and remembered.

 Undoubtedly the most common means of signing up new clients, referrals are not to be shied away from.
 A recent study from Bill.com (download here) looked into what millennial clients look for in an accountant, and it found referrals from peers, friends and family came in as 64% of the respondents’ preferred marketing.
 Of course, this is down to trust and reputation.